pghvlaans/wclock/README.md

 wclock needs the following in place to work properly:

-* tzdata (specifically, time zone data in /usr/share/zoneinfo)
+* tzdata (specifically, time zone data in /usr/share/zoneinfo or /etc/zoneinfo)
 * findutils
 * coreutils
 * grep